 More details of the SENCO’s role can be found in the SEN Policy which you can find in the School Policies section of our website.

-Our Headteacher is Mr Craig Brown.
-He is credited with the NASENCO qualification and is able to answer any questions surrounding SEND in the absence of the SENDCO.
+Mrs McIntyre is credited with the NASENCO qualification and is able to answer any questions surrounding SEND.
+In her absence, please speak to the Headteacher.

 External Specialists and Other Bodies

 The school enjoys good working relationships with a wide range of people who provide services to children with SEND and their families.

 - Consult with all parties involved with the child

 - Durham SEND Information, Advice and Support Service